asyncapi/website/pages/docs/concepts/asyncapi-document/adding-bindings.md

 This diagram shows where channel bindings fit into the AsyncAPI document structure.

-Here is an example of using channel bindings in the AsyncAPI document to specify protocol-specific information for a specific channel:
+Here is an example of using channel bindings to specify protocol-specific information for a specific channel:

 ```yml
 channels: